-$$c = \lceil \log_2(d/p) \rceil$$ (4)
+$$c = \lceil \log_2(d/p) \rceil \tag{3.4}$$

 This relation is dependent on p, the misidentification probability and d, the desired level of cache set associativity.
-The derivation of this formula follows from Equation 1.
+The derivation of this formula follows from Equation 3.1.

-Figure 2 compares the storage capacity of both caching schemes.
+Figure 3.2 compares the storage capacity of both caching schemes.
 Both schemes linearly relate storage capacity to available memory, but it is interesting to note that simply storing a hash is more than 35% more efficient in terms of memory use than a Bloom filter, for this application.
-One property that makes a Bloom filter a useful algorithm is its ability to insert an unlimited number of signatures into the data structure, at a cost of an increased misidentification.
+One property that makes a Bloom filter a useful algorithm is its ability to insert an unlimited number of signatures into the data structure, at the cost of increased misidentification.
 However, since we prefer a bounded misclassification rate, this property is of no use to the solution to our problem.

-D. A Specific Example of a Digest Cache
+3.2.4 A Specific Example of a Digest Cache

 To illustrate the operation of a digest cache, we will construct an example application of a digest cache.
-Suppose we have a router with 16 interfaces, and a set of classification rules, R.
+Suppose we have a router with 16 interfaces and a set of classification rules, R.

-We begin by assuming that we have 64KB of memory to devote to the cache, and we wish to have a 4-way associative cache that has a misclassification probability of one in a billion.
+We begin by assuming that we have 64KB of memory to devote to the cache and wish to have a 4-way associative cache that has a misclassification probability of one in a billion.